-This "hands-on" applied course focuses on the creation, evaluation, development and launch readiness of a new business or social venture.
-For each new venture, key issues are addressed in a fashion highly consistent with other formal venture planning processes including: business model development, customer discovery, product-market validation, in-depth industry and market analysis, product or service innovation, brand development and go-to-market strategies, team selection & management, profit models, financing, and legal considerations.
-Throughout the class students will refine their venture's business model based on instructors', visiting domain experts, peer, customer, and investor feedback.
+This "hands-on" applied course focuses on the creation, evaluation, development, and launch readiness of a new business or social venture.
+For each new venture, key issues are addressed in a fashion highly consistent with other formal venture planning processes, including business model development, customer discovery, product-market validation, in-depth industry and market analysis, product or service innovation, brand development, and go-to-market strategies, team selection & management, profit models, financing, and legal considerations.
+Throughout the class, students will refine their venture's business model based on instructors', visiting domain experts, peer customers, and investor feedback.

-To enroll in this class, you should have a "vetted" business or social venture concept prior to joining the class.
-A previously vetted venture concept includes ideas that have been worked on in earlier MBA or other graduate classes, presented in formal venture competitions, or formulated within formal venture creation program outside of University, as in events or classes specially targeting aspiring entrepreneurs.
-You are allowed to join the class as part of a venture team (within or external to the class) who has been working on a new business idea prior to the class.
-It is entirely permissible to change projects ("pivot") or join another peer team after the class has started.
+Enrolling in this class requires a "vetted" business or social venture concept before joining the course.
+A previously vetted venture concept includes ideas that have been worked on in earlier MBA or other graduate classes, presented in formal venture competitions, or formulated within traditional venture creation programs outside of the University, as in events or classes especially targeting aspiring entrepreneurs.
+You can join the course as part of a venture team (within or external to the class) working on a new business idea before the class.
+Changing projects ("pivot") or joining another peer team after the course has started is entirely permissible.
 Working individually or preferably in teams (of no more than four), students spend the entire term developing an effective and comprehensive plan for a "real" venture concept, with proof of concept including customer-based market validation and early product/service prototypes.
-Students complete the class with a comprehensive new venture planning document, investor pitch, a minimal viable product, and validated business model.
+Students complete the class with a comprehensive new venture planning document, an investor pitch, a minimal viable product, and a validated business model.

-New venture ideas must be something that the student(s) are passionate and are capable of near term execution.
-Projects should reflect students' genuine interest, but do not need to be tech-centric, venture capital-type projects or even "for profit" (many successful non-profits have taken LYS).
-All ventures must have business models that provide value to an external customer base whether individual consumers, businesses or both.
-The class does not support ventures that are created to work on a technology that does not serve external customers.
+New venture ideas must be something that the student(s) are passionate about and are capable of near-term execution.
+Projects should reflect students' genuine interest but do not need to be tech-centric, venture capital-type projects, or even "for profit" (many successful non-profits have taken LYS).
+All ventures must have business models that provide value to an external customer base, whether individual consumers, businesses, or both.
+The class does not support ventures created to work on a technology that does not serve external customers.
 If a project is based upon a student's idea, then unless a written agreement states to the contrary, the ownership of the idea and the work done during the semester is the property of the student(s) who had the original idea.
-All participants sign a non-disclosure agreement so we can engage in open discussions about each other's ventures.
+All students sign a non-disclosure agreement so that we can engage in open discussions about each other's ventures.
 By the second week of class, all students are expected to solidify the venture concept they wish to pursue throughout the term or have joined another team.
 There can be no changes in venture or team membership after the fourth week.